daemonraco/drtools/docs/generator.md

 <!-- AUTO:generator-options:tasks -->
 ```
 DRTools Generator (v0.13.0):
-Usage: drtools-generator [options] <name> <directory>
+Usage: cmd task|t [options] <name> <directory>

 generates a task with an initial structure.

 Options:
-  -f, --force              in case the destination file exists, this option forces its replacement.
+  -f, --force              in case the destination file exists, this option
+                           forces its replacement.
   -i, --interval [number]  task interval in milliseconds (defalt: 2 minute).
-  -r, --run-on-start       whether the task should run on start or not (default: false).
+  -r, --run-on-start       whether the task should run on start or not
+                           (default: false).
-  -s, --suffix [suffix]    suffix to use when generating a file (default: 'task').
+  -s, --suffix [suffix]    suffix to use when generating a file (default:
+                           'task').
-  --test-run               does almost everything except actually generate files.
+  --test-run               does almost everything except actually generate
+                           files.
-  -h, --help               output usage information
+  -h, --help               display help for command
 ```
 <!-- /AUTO -->